jonnyzzz/TeamCity.Node/README.md

 - TeamCity server and agent plugin bindle
 - Plugin version will be patched if building with IDEA build runner in TeamCity
 - Run configuration `server` to run/debug plugin under TeamCity (use `http://localhost:8111/bs`)
-- One jar containing
--- server plugin classes
--- server plugin web resources (with pre-configured IDEA settings to support references to TeamCity)
+- pre-configured IDEA settings to support references to TeamCity
 - Uses `$TeamCityDistribution$` IDEA path variable as path to TeamCity home (unpacked .tar.gz or .exe distribution)
 - Bunch of libraries for most recent needed TeamCity APIs
 - Module with TestNG tests that uses TeamCity Tests API